MauriceElliott/MAGIos/LLM_RULES.md

 - MAGI system aesthetic is preserved and enhanced
 - Build process is simple and functional
 - All toolchain dependencies are properly managed
-- QEMU execution works via `./build.sh --run` and `./build.sh --test`
+- QEMU RISC-V execution works via `./build.sh --run` and `./build.sh --test`

 ## When in Doubt